SendSure

 • DNS and MX validation

-• Mail-environment and provider fingerprinting
+• Provider fingerprinting

 Step 03

-• Direct mailbox validation where mail servers allow it
+• Direct mailbox validation

 Step 04

-• Disposable, spam-trap, and suspicious-pattern detection
+• Disposable and trap detection

-• Catch-all and shared-inbox risk evaluation
+• Catch-all risk evaluation

 Step 05